ogoudey/bpy-llm-object-generator/README.md

 python3 interface.py (--np <noun phrase description of geometric object>)
 ```

-This gets the Blender-specific Python setup talking with the core virtual environment of this project.
+This gets the local-to-Blender Python talking with the Python environment of this project.
+It simply attempts to execute generated code until "success".

-## Note
+## Issues
-The tested performance is of OpenAI's gpt-4.1.
-(This should be an open-source, local, model)
+GPT 4.1's internet snapshot is from some time last year.
+The internet then did not contain Blender 4.4.3 docs.
+Either 1. reformulate the problem to an MDP with step-by-step action space, or 2. use a tool to read the docs and plug them into the GPT.

-To do is add the MDP and the RL algorithm (updating the above model with training).
+The GPT will create good node trees, but tinkering sometimes needs to be done.